Theodore Gegoux

 That which follows is a chronological listing of articles about the artist Gegoux, which were found in the newspapers of his time.
 These articles represent most of what is known and believed about the artist.
 Faithfully compiled from microfilm copies of the old newspapers.
 Please forgive the miss-spelled names and any other errors.
 Efforts have been made to assure that the information is as accurate as possible.

-Chapter Seven - To Make Faces: Portrait Clubs
+Chapter Nine - To Make Faces: Portrait Clubs

 Watertown and Point Vivian Studios - 1893 to 1896

-When William Seibert's cafe at No. 50 Court street opened to the public in July of 1895, Gegoux paintings lined the entrance hall.
-It is not known what became of these pictures.
+When William Seibert's cafe at No. 50 Court Street opened to the public in July of 1895, Gegoux paintings lined the entrance hall.
+As is the case with so many of Gegoux's works, it is not known what became of these pictures.
+(9.067)

 SILK AT 9 CTS.
 PER YARD